mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 ![OP_QUERY message format]({{ "/assets/creating-wireshark-dissectors-3/OP_QUERY-message.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }

 What the various fields mean can be seen in the [specification][mongodb-wire-protocol].
-In the header we only had to deal with int32s, but now we have a string as well.
+In the header we only had to deal with int32 values, but now we have a string as well.
 We can start by parsing the *flags* field:

 ```lua